Norwegian Wood

 anybody's said to me in the past year," she said.
 "Really."

 "All I want for you," I said, blushing, "is for you to be happy.
-It's

 crazy, though.
 You seem like someone who could be happy with just